 Metering Modes: The Ultimate Guide

-• Spot metering uses only a small spot in the scene’s center
+• Spot metering: Uses only a small spot in the scene’s center.

-• Evaluative metering intelligently analyzes the entire scene
+• Evaluative metering: Analyzes the entire scene.

 Do you want to know about the different metering modes offered by your camera?
 Do you want to know how to choose the best metering mode, no matter your situation?